lidat/knowledge-center/pages/knowledgedocs/Bots/add bot as a user/Add a bot as a user.md

 5. Name the new skill and type in a description.

-Note: the name given to the skill should be clear and easy to track, for example ‘routing-bot’.
+<div class="note">Note: the name given to the skill should be clear and easy to track, for example ‘routing-bot’.</div>

 {:start="6"}
 6. Click **Save**.

 For further information, refer to the [Skills documentation](https://ce-sr.s3.amazonaws.com/CA/Admin/skills/29_Skills.pdf).

-Next,** create a bot type user**.
+Next, **create a bot type user**.
 The bot user can be configured with roles and permissions, in the same way as a human agent, and its performance will be tracked and reflected in reporting by LiveEngage.

 Firstly, **contact your LivePerson account team** to enable this feature for you.